CumulusNetworks/cumulus-cl-license-puppet/README.md

 * When installing a new license, switchd must be restarted.
 > **NOTE**: restarting the `switchd` daemon is disruptive

-### Beginning with cumulus_license

-This module does not use any default parameters.

 ## Usage